 Leaders from Civica and M4ALL had been worried about the pharmaceutical supply chain as far back as 2018, but COVID gave the issue a new urgency.
-Civica President and CEO Martin VanTrieste and M4ALL CEO Dr. Frank Gupton joined forces with Dr. Eric Edwards, former chief science officer of Richmond-area drug manufacturer Kaléo, to form Phlow Corporation.
+Former Civica President and CEO Martin VanTrieste and M4ALL CEO Dr. Frank Gupton joined forces with Dr. Eric Edwards, former chief science officer of Richmond-area drug manufacturer Kaléo, to form Phlow Corporation.

 In 2021, Phlow secured a $354 million contract from the Biomedical Advanced Research and Development Authority to manufacture essential medicines for the Strategic National Stockpile and start the first Strategic Active Pharmaceutical Ingredient Reserve to provide a long-term supply of the key ingredients used to manufacture essential medicines.

-This critical partnership between Phlow Corporation, Medicines for All Institute, Civica, and AMPAC will further advance the pharmaceutical cluster that has emerged in Petersburg and solidify Virginia as a significant player in domestic drug manufacturing.
+This critical partnership between Phlow Corporation, Medicines for All Institute, Civica, and AMPAC will further advance the pharmaceutical cluster that has emerged in Petersburg and solidifies Virginia as a significant player in domestic drug manufacturing.

 A Workforce Jump-Start and other Virginia Advantages

-The use of VCU-refined manufacturing techniques isn’t the only Virginia-related advantage that will benefit Civica and AMPAC.
+The use of VCU-refined manufacturing techniques isn’t the only Virginia-related advantage that benefits Civica and AMPAC.
 Support for the companies’ job creation is being provided through the Virginia Talent Accelerator Program, a workforce initiative created by VEDP in collaboration with the Virginia Community College System.
 Launched in 2019, the program accelerates new facility startups through the direct delivery of recruitment and training services that are fully customized to a company’s unique products, processes, equipment, standards, and culture.
 All program services are provided at no cost to qualified new and expanding companies as an incentive for job creation.

-Now leaders in the partnership are excited for the possibilities that the cluster in Petersburg offers — not only shoring up a shaky domestic supply chain for essential medicines, but also proving the efficacy of continuous manufacturing and creating a new model for American pharmaceutical manufacturing in Virginia.
+Leaders in the partnership are excited for the possibilities that the cluster in Petersburg offers — not only shoring up a shaky domestic supply chain for essential medicines, but also proving the efficacy of continuous manufacturing and creating a new model for American pharmaceutical manufacturing in Virginia.